StefansAI/MicroCodeGenerator/README.md

   <img src="docs/assets/images/main_screen.png" />
 </div>
 <br>
-First, we have to look at the schematic of the micro code sequencer of the TTL 6510 computer.
+First, we have to look at the schematic of the micro code sequencer of the <a href="https://github.com/StefansAI/TTL-6510-Computer">TTL 6510 computer.</a>
 <br><br>
 <div style="text-align: center;">
   <img src="docs/assets/images/schematic.png" />